How exactly do you wish safe travels in Italian? What’s more appropriate to say depending on the relationship between you and the other person?

 Formal: Faccia buon viaggio!

-If you are just visiting Italy and often meet new people, unless you both agree on using the informal pronoun tu you will have to stick to the polite pronoun Lei when talking to other adults and people you are not on familiar terms with.
-With kids, it’s customary to use tu, no matter the degree of familiarity.
+If you are just visiting Italy and often meet new people, unless you both agree to use the informal pronoun tu, you will have to stick to the polite pronoun Lei when talking to other adults and people you do not know.
+With children, it’s customary to use tu regardless of familiarity.

 So, how do you formally wish safe travels in Italian?